Seyi Sodimu

 Seyi Sodimu (also known as Mr. Jeje or Seyi) is a Nigerian singer-songwriter.
-He is best known for his hit single "Love Me Jeje", which made him popular in Nigeria in the late 1990s and early 2000s.
+He is best known for his hit Nigerian hip-hop single "Love Me Jeje", which featured Afro-soul vocals from Shaffy Bello.
+It was released in 1997 and made him popular in Nigeria in the late 1990s and early 2000s.
 He is a pioneer of the ever-growing Nigerian Music Industry.

 Early life

 Seyi was born on Lagos Island on June 30 to a large family from Abeokuta, Ogun State.
 He grew up in Lagos where he attended The Fountain School Surulere for his elementary education and completed his secondary school education at Igbobi College, Yaba.

 Seyi travelled to the United States in the late 1980s to continue his education.
 He attended Prince George's Community College in Maryland where he graduated with an associate degree in Computer Information Systems.
 While in college Seyi started writing poems and stories for the school magazine, and was commended by his professors and peers.
 He then decided to start writing songs.
 He later took voice and piano lessons, to perfect his craft.
 While in college Seyi befriended American part-time DJ from Howard University in Washington, DC, Carl Bassey who teamed up with Seyi to co-produce his songs.